On the behavior of stringy motives under Galois quasi-\'etale covers: Stringy Motives

 \subsection{Motivic integration}

 We briefly review the theory of motivic integration over Deligne--Mumford stacks and in the equivariant setting.
 Motivic measures and integrals take values in a version of the Grothendieck ring of varieties.
-In this paper, we choose the one $\hat{\cM}'_{\kay,r}$ used in \cite{YasudaMotivicIntegrationDeligneMumfordStack}.
+In this paper, we choose the one $\hat{\sM}'_{\kay,r}$ used in \cite{YasudaMotivicIntegrationDeligneMumfordStack}.
 The class of a variety $X$ in this ring is denoted by $\{X\}$ (square brackets $[\cdot]$ are reserved to express quotient stacks).
-More generally, we can define the class $\{C\}$ of a constructible subset $C$ of a variety by means of its stratification into locally closed subsets: if $C=\bigsqcup_{i=1}^nC_i$ with $C_i$ locally closed, then $\{C\}\coloneqq\sum_{i=1}^n\{C_i\}$.
-As usual, we set $\LL\coloneqq\{\AA^1\}$.
-The subscript $r \in \bN$ of $\hat{\cM}'_{\kay,r}$ means that the ring is adjoined with the fractional power $\LL^{1/r}$ of $\LL$.
-We fix a sufficiently divisible positive integer as this $r$ so that every rational number appearing in this paper will sit in $\frac{1}{r}\ZZ$.
+More generally, we can define the class $\{C\}$ of a constructible subset $C$ of a variety via its partition into locally closed subsets: if $C=\bigsqcup_{i=1}^nC_i$; with $C_i$ locally closed, then $\{C\}\coloneqq\sum_{i=1}^n\{C_i\}$.
+As usual, $\bL\coloneqq\{\bA^1\}$.
+The subscript $r \in \bN$ of $\hat{\sM}'_{\kay,r}$ means that the ring is adjoined with the fractional power $\bL^{1/r}$ of $\bL$.
+We often take a sufficiently divisible $r$ so that every rational number showing up sits in $\frac{1}{r}\bZ$.